luizzangelo/luizzangelo/README.md

 <h3 align="left">✨ About me</h3>

-Work experience of 5 years in Data Analysis, Data Engineering and Digital Marketing Analytics:
+Work experience of 5 years in Data Analysis and Digital Marketing Analytics:

 * Work experience in ETL, data cleaning and transformation using Python (Pandas) and SQL;
 * Work experience in web analytics with GA4, extracting and processing data via Python for conversion and engagement insights;